 However, you need a Facebook Business Page to make the most of Facebook’s offer and potential.
 Thankfully, getting one is quite easy and free.
 Here’s how to launch a Facebook Page for Business.

-How to set up a new Facebook Page
+How to create a new Facebook Business Page

-In order to launch a Facebook Business Page, you need to follow several relatively easy steps.
+In order to create a Facebook Business Page, you need to follow several relatively easy steps.
 First off, you need a Facebook personal account.
 Unfortunately, you cannot create pages without such an account.

 The good news is, you don’t have to use it for personal purposes if you don’t want to.
 The platform won’t “punish” you for not using your personal Facebook account.
 Just make sure it’s a real account with your real email address and name.